European Business Aviation Association: Present

 In cooperation with the American NBAA, EBAA hosts the annual European Business Aviation Conference & Exhibition (EBACE) convention, which has become Europe's largest Business Aviation trade show, and for several years has been held in Geneva, Switzerland, one of Europe's biggest hubs for business aviation traffic.

-The association regularly produces Industry Surveys Studies and State of the Market Assessments.
+The association regularly produces Industry Surveys Studies and State Market Assessments.

 EBAA is headed by Chairman Jürgen Wiese and Secretary-General Athar Husain Khan.

 In 2007, upon a decade of robust, double-digit growth of the Business Aviation sector, EUROCONTROL recognised that the sector had reached for the first time 7.3% of all IFR movements in Europe.
 This prompted the European Commission to issue a Communication on the importance of Business Aviation for Europe and its economy, thereby formally recognizing the Association as the official voice of the sector in Europe.
 It was soon followed by a Resolution of the European Parliament in 2009.

 Today, the Association is involved in regulatory discussions with the EU-27 Member States and with various European bodies, including in particular the European Aviation Safety Agency (EASA), EUROCONTROL, the European Commission, the Council and the European Parliament.
 Among others, it is involved in a vast range of aeropolitical issues affecting air transport and its members in particular, such as the Single European Sky (SESII), the Emissions Trading Scheme (EU ETS), Safety, Security, Flight Time Limitations, CORSIA and the access to ground infrastructure.